eellpp/pubScratchpad/Tech/data_engineering/spark/PysparkQuestions.md

 **How to convert Spark Dataframe to pandas ?** df.toPandas()

+### What does explode operation do in spark
+Returns a new row for each element in the given array or map.

 **How to handle rows with null value during explode**.
 Use explode_outer